HeshanWijerathna/Singly_Linked_List/README.md

 ### Step 1: Download the Project Files from GitHub

 1. Download the project as a ZIP from the repository.
+2. Go to the GitHub repository, click on the Code button, and choose Download ZIP.
-2. Extract the files to a folder on your computer.
+3. Extract the files to a folder on your computer.

 ### Step 2: Set Up VS Code